philanc/plc/README.md

 * an arbitrary length integer arithmetic library

-* RSA (focusing on ec25519 for public key, key exchange)
+* RSA  -- rather focusing on ec25519 for public key and key exchange

-* NIST Elliptic Curve stuff
+* All the NIST suite B ECC algorithms

 ### Test vectors, tests, and disclaimer